 The Manitou Cliff Dwellings overlooks Manitou Springs, Colorado at the foot of Pikes Peak.
 Wander leisurely through the preserve and explore the fascinating architecture of the Ancient Puebloan people.
-This preserve was first open to the public in 1907 and represents some of the finest architecture of the Anasazi Culture throughout Colorado and New Mexico.
+This preserve was first open to the public in 1907.

 Open Seven Days a Week (Weather Permitting)